 Diversity is another strong motivator.
 It matters because right here in the US, especially in schools, our society is becoming enormously more diverse.
 In the Los Angeles Unified School District, for example, 56 languages are spoken, a trend mirrored in districts throughout California and the nation.
 A situation the requires not only the tolerance and respect that comes from greater awareness of other cultures and histories, but an interest in seeking out and working collaboratively with those who are different to achieve common objectives.

 Civics matters because the definition of what it means to be an informed citizen in this country, and to participate in our civic and political institutions, increasingly requires knowledge of world events as a backdrop for making informed decisions about local issues.
 Everyone needs to understand how the world impacts local issues, and vice versa, how local issues can impact the world and how because of globalization our actions have local, national and international implications.

 Current world economic crisis is an excellent if scary case in point.
 Who knew that sub-prime mortgages people got at their local bank or credit union could potentially cause a world wide credit crunch and financial meltdown?
 Obviously it’s not just that simple, but it is the case that what’s happened locally and nationally within the US has had huge international ramifications.

 About a decade ago, Asia Society created the National Commission on Asia in the Schools to understand more about what students know about Asia and how well teachers were prepared to teach about Asia.
 Consider this:

-- 25% of college bound high school students did not know the name of the ocean that separates the US from Asia
+- 25 percent of college-bound high school students did not know the name of the ocean that separates the US from Asia

-- 80% did not know that India, not the United States, is the world’s largest democracy.
+- 80 percent did not know that India, not the United States, is the world’s largest democracy.

 - Young Americans were next to last in a nine country survey of knowledge of current events.